jeffbski/autoflow/README.md

   add: add
 };

-var fn = react.pcodeDefine('a, b, cb', [  // input params
+var fn = pcodeDefine('a, b, cb', [  // input params
   'm := multiply(a, b)',   // using a callback function, use :=
   's = add(m, a)',        // using a sync function, use =
   'cb(err, m, s)'     // output params for final callback